How fabrics & sewing influenced my pregnancy and early motherhood.

-I remember the first hand-stitched baby pillow.
+I remember sewing my first hand-stitched baby pillow.
 I was painstakingly meticulous with the planning, measurements, cutting and stitching.
 Every stitch had to be of the exact same length, and it absolutely could not stray from the pencil-marked line.
 When I was not 100% satisfied with the result, I would rip the stitches and redo it all, no matter how troublesome.
 I would also never buy new materials until I complete my project in-hand, no matter how much I liked them when I saw them at the store, because I thought they would create mess.
 I insisted that was “discipline” that, as a future mother, I must embody.

 Pre-pregnancy, I already had a low tolerance for imperfections and disorderliness, especially the ones that could have been easily prevented, though I was able to make conscious decisions to let go where perfection and order were not worth pursuing.
 Pregnancy hormones seemed to have taken away all my rational abilities to pick battles, and amplified my aversion towards the tiniest flaws and chaos.
 The Type A personality in me reigned.